Punt and Dennis

 Punt and Dennis are a comedy double act consisting of Steve Punt and Hugh Dennis.
 The duo first met at the Footlights while studying at Cambridge University in the early 1980s.
-Initially they were an amateur double act performing at various venues in London on the weekends due to Dennis' weekday job commitments.
+Initially they were an amateur double act performing at various venues in London on the weekends due to Dennis' weekday job commitments, now amateurs with somework on Radio 4, or doing Public Information Films.
 They have branched into acting and screenwriting.

 Works

 Radio and television

 Punt and Dennis first appeared on television in Jasper Carrott's shows during the late 1980s.
 They were two of the four main performers in The Mary Whitehouse Experience, a comedy show on BBC Radio 1 which then transferred to television.
 While the other two stars of the series, Rob Newman and David Baddiel, became major celebrities — playing to sell-out audiences at Wembley Arena—Punt and Dennis never attained the same level of prominence as a double act.
 Their own TV series, The Imaginatively Titled Punt & Dennis Show, did not meet the same success as The Mary Whitehouse Experience, but won larger audiences and was given a higher profile than the other pairing's spin-off project Newman and Baddiel in Pieces.

 The duo continued to collaborate despite each having forged their own separate careers — Dennis as a panellist and presenter and Punt as a screenwriter.
 Their more prominent works include long-running radio shows It's Been a Bad Week (BBC Radio 2) and BBC Radio 4 shows The Party Line and The Now Show from 1998 to 2024.
 They also contribute to the satirical hit panel game Mock the Week.
 Punt was a programme associate while Dennis was a regular panellist alongside Frankie Boyle and later Chris Addison.

+In 2024 the duo presented the comedy series Route Masters - From Beer to Eternity on BBC Radio 4, in which, over ten episodes, they discussed various interconnected trivia on places, people and topics, starting from the village of Beer in the English county of Devon, finally arriving at the series destination of 'Eternity'.
+Each episode featured a celebrity guest who contributed to the discussion.